jameswatts/cake-toolkit/README.md

 public $components = array('Ctk.App');
 ```

-You can then define your view as a class, and build you UI using the objects made available through the included factories, without requiring extensive knowledge of the underlying technologies, for example:
+You can then define your view as a class, and build your UI using the objects made available through the included factories, without requiring extensive knowledge of the underlying technologies, for example:

 ```php
 class IndexView extends CtkView {